Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 # Vitis Getting Started Tutorial

-## Part 4 : Build and Run the Data Center Application
+## Part 4: Build and Run the Data Center Application

- In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow as described below.
-The overall flow is described in [Introduction to Data Center Acceleration for Software Programmers](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Introduction-to-Data-Center-Acceleration-for-Software-Programmers), and includes the image flow diagram shown below.
-From the image you can see the standard G++ compilation process for the host application, and the use of the Vitis compiler (`v++`) for building the Xilinx device binary (`xclbin`).
+ In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow.
+The overall flow is described in [Introduction to Data Center Acceleration for Software Programmers](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Introduction-to-Data-Center-Acceleration-for-Software-Programmers), and includes the following image flow diagram.
+From the image, you can see the standard G++ compilation process for the host application, and the use of the Vitis compiler (`v++`) for building the Xilinx device binary (`xclbin`).
 These are the steps you will be working through in this lab.

 ![img](./images/data_center_flow.png)

-* Software Emulation - The kernel code is compiled to run on the host processor.
+* Software Emulation: The kernel code is compiled to run on the host processor.
 This allows iterative algorithm refinement through fast build-and-run loops.
 This target is useful for identifying syntax errors, performing source-level debugging of the kernel code running together with application, and verifying the behavior of the system.
 Refer to [Software Emulation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Software-Emulation) for more information.

-* Hardware Emulation - The kernel code is compiled into a hardware model (RTL), which is run in a dedicated simulator.
+* Hardware Emulation: The kernel code is compiled into a hardware model (RTL), which is run in a dedicated simulator.
 This build-and-run loop takes longer but provides a detailed, cycle-accurate view of kernel activity.
 This target is useful for testing the functionality of the logic that will go in the FPGA and getting initial performance estimates.
 Refer to [Hardware Emulation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Hardware-Emulation) for more information.

-* Hardware - The kernel code is compiled into a hardware model (RTL) and then implemented on the FPGA, resulting in a binary that will run on the actual FPGA.
+* Hardware: The kernel code is compiled into a hardware model (RTL) and then implemented on the FPGA, resulting in a binary that will run on the actual FPGA.
 Refer to [System Hardware Target](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/System-Hardware-Target) for more information.

 ## Building and Running on Alveo U250 Data-Center Accelerator Card

-### Setting up the environment
+### Setting Up the Environment

-> IMPORTANT: This tutorial requires Vitis 2023.1 or later to run.
+> **IMPORTANT:** This tutorial requires Vitis 2023.1 or later to run.

-*NOTE: The instructions provided below assume that you are running in a bash shell.*
+>**NOTE:** The instructions provided below assume that you are running in a bash shell.

 * To configure the environment to run Vitis, source the following scripts: